-Priorities of the Research Challenge Fund, as established by the Legislature, are to:
+Priorities of the Research Challenge Fund are to:

 - focus on research that builds on the state’s existing research strengths in emerging science, technology, engineering and mathematics (STEM) fields

 - develop students and faculty

 - promote collaboration between Grades K-12 and higher education

 - recruit eminent scholars to strengthen research capacity and competitiveness